CHRI-Lab/choose_adaptive_words/README.md

 - Remove Federer Button (be able to change to adaptive mode or regular mode with a threshold we could set
 - Clean screen just after the we send a new word
 - Make a "real" eraser, select the zones to clean
+- makenao look at tablet
+- check arms
+- make the path of the robot editable by the kid